 After 1711, the fortified churches lost their military function but still played an important role in the identity of the villagers who still cared for and maintained them.

-The fortified residential tower of Câlnic is the architectural heritage of a count, a representative of the lower nobility of the first Saxon immigrants.
-The fortification is now a UNESCO World Heritage Site.
+The fortified tower-house in Câlnic is the architectural heritage of a greav, a representative of the small nobility formed from among the first Saxon settlers.
+The building is today a UNESCO World Heritage Site.
 Photo: Arne Franke